Butakus/SLAM_Voronoi/README.md

 Take occupancy grid maps created with SLAM algorithms and process them to compute the Voronoi graph in the free space.

-Path planning algorithms can be used later on that graph to compute the shortest path between 2 points.
+After that you can use different planning algorithms to compute the sortest path between 2 points.
+Currently A* and ACO algorithms are imlpemented for the path planning.

 ### How to install